TheSpaceDevs/.github/profile/README.md

 ### Next Launch ⌛
 The next space launch, retrieved from our
 <a href="https://thespacedevs.com/llapi">Launch Library 2 API</a>, is
-PSLV  | EOS-4 (RISAT-1A).
+PSLV-XL | EOS-4 (RISAT-1A).
 It is scheduled to launch from *<a href="https://en.wikipedia.org/wiki/Satish_Dhawan_Space_Centre_First_Launch_Pad">Satish Dhawan Space Centre First Launch Pad</a>, Sriharikota, Republic of India
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/in.svg" />*